Similarity Field Theory: A Mathematical Framework for Intelligence: Abstract

 \section{Abstract}

 We posit that persisting and transforming similarity relations form the structural basis of any comprehensible dynamic system.
 This paper introduces \textbf{Similarity Field Theory}, a mathematical framework that formalizes the principles governing similarity values among entities and their evolution.
-We define: (1) a \emph{similarity field} $S: U \times U \to [0,1]$ over a universe of entities $U$, satisfying reflexivity $S(E,E)=1$ and treated as a \emph{directed relational field} (asymmetry and non-transitivity are allowed); (2) the evolution of a system through a sequence $Z_p=(X_p,\,S^{(p)})$ indexed by $p=0,1,2,\dots$; (3) concepts $K$ as entities that induce \textbf{fibres} $F_{\alpha}(K)=\{E\in U \mid S(E,K)\ge \alpha\}$, i.e., superlevel sets of the unary map $S_K(E):=S(E,K)$; and (4) a generative operator $G$ that produces new entities.
-Within this framework, we formalize a generative definition of intelligence: an operator $G$ is intelligent with respect to a concept $K$ if, given a system containing entities belonging to the fibre of $K$, it generates new entities that also belong to that fibre.
+We define: (1) a \emph{similarity field} $S: U \times U \to [0,1]$ over a universe of entities $U$, satisfying reflexivity $S(E,E)=1$ and treated as a \emph{directed relational field} (asymmetry and non-transitivity are allowed); (2) the evolution of a system through a sequence $Z_p=(X_p,\,S^{(p)})$ indexed by $p=0,1,2,\dots$; (3) concepts $K$ as entities that induce \textbf{fibers} $F_{\alpha}(K)=\{E\in U \mid S(E,K)\ge \alpha\}$, i.e., superlevel sets of the unary map $S_K(E):=S(E,K)$; and (4) a generative operator $G$ that produces new entities.
+Within this framework, we formalize a generative definition of intelligence: an operator $G$ is intelligent with respect to a concept $K$ if, given a system containing entities belonging to the fiber of $K$, it generates new entities that also belong to that fiber.
 Similarity Field Theory thus offers a foundational language for characterizing, comparing, and constructing intelligent systems.
-We prove two theorems: (i) asymmetry blocks mutual inclusion; and (ii) stability requires either an anchor coordinate or eventual confinement within a level set.
-These results ensure that the evolution of similarity fields is both constrained and interpretable, culminating in an exploration of how the framework allows us to interpret large language models and present empirical results using large language models as experimental probes of societal cognition.
+At a high level, this framework reframes intelligence and interpretability as geometric problems on similarity fields—preserving and composing level-set fibers—rather than purely statistical ones.
+We prove two theorems: (i) asymmetry blocks mutual inclusion; and (ii) stability implies either an anchor coordinate or asymptotic confinement to the target level (up to arbitrarily small tolerance).
+Together, these results constrain similarity-field evolution and motivate an interpretive lens that can be applied to large language models.
+As one implication of the present framework, AI systems may be aligned less to safety as such than to human-observable and human-interpretable conceptions of safety, which may not fully determine the underlying safety concept.